elia/timetap/README.md

 * Send me a pull request.
 Bonus points for topic branches.

-### Running & installing in development

-Run `ruby -Ilib bin/timetap` or run
-`rake launcher && launchctl load ~/Library/LaunchAgents`
-to add a plist for OSX's launchd and have it launched automatically at login.

 ### TODO

 - <strike>make it more configurable</strike>
 - <strike>gemify (with jeweler)</strike>
-- support other text editors, or at least make it easy to do so
+- <strike>support other text editors, or at least make it easy to do so</strike>
 - (r)spec it!
 - flatten encoding quick-fixes with proper solutions (eat and spit only utf8)
 - integration with external (online) time tracking tools
-- export to csv (?)

 ## Credits